hindmasj/my-elasticsearch-cluster/README.md

 This project revives a previous private project that created a simple elasticsearch cluster.

-## Preparation
+## Manual Preparation

+The first attempt at creating a basic does everything manually.

+### Preparation

 Pull the basic [Elasticsearch image](https://hub.docker.com/_/elasticsearch).
 Note that the "latest" tag is not supported so you need to pull a specific version.
 For the present, version "8.11.0" is the latest.
+The version is saved as an environment variable for simplicity.
 Then create a dedicated network.